ovis-hpc/ldms/ldms/src/contrib/sampler/geopm_sampler/README.md

     export TEST_WRAPPER="valgrind --leak-check=full --log-file=%q{TEST_NAME}_valgrind.log"
     make check

-This command will execute the unit tests under while running the valgrind memcheck tests as well.
+This command will execute the unit tests while running under the valgrind memcheck assertions as well.
 The log from valgrind will be created based on the test name.